martinber/dso-guide/README.md

 - Flask logging

-- Table sort, allow ordering of watchlist
+- Allow manual ordering of watchlist, reflect it on server

 - Check that sometimes forms send GET instead of PUT